“What Prequel taught me is that you can be a developer and still be an incredible entrepreneur.”

 About Rishi

 At just 16 years old, Rishi has orchestrated a very impressive list of accomplishments and experiences.
+His achievements at such a young age are truly inspiring.

 Today, he holds the position of CTO at Otto - a pet-tagging startup with hundreds of users.

-Q&A with Rishi
+Q&A with Rishi Kothari

 Q: What have you been up to since your summer with BETA Camp?

 A: In May of 2020, I signed as Otto's first engineer and senior software architect.
 I spent my summer with BETA Camp, where I co-founded the startup HerdSocial.
 The biggest lessons I learnt at BETA Camp were directly applied at Otto.
-I’ve also gotten into Ted talks; I did two with Canada's largest hackathon, Hack the North.
-I’m running my own series with the University of Waterloo’s computer science faculty and I’ll be representing them at this year’s Pinnacle Conference and will be speaking at HackMIT in 2022.
+I’ve also gotten into TED Talks; I did two with Canada's largest hackathon, Hack the North.
+I’m running my own series with the University of Waterloo’s computer science faculty, and I’ll be representing them at this year’s Pinnacle Conference and will be speaking at HackMIT in 2022.

 Q: Tell us about Otto Pet!